 If there’s a question that everyone always gets wrong or everyone always gets right, it’s not doing its job.
 If there’s an incorrect answer option that almost no one ever picks, then it should be replaced.
 Take time to review the success of your test questions and refine them for better results.

 Interested in more information on writing successful exam questions?
-Check out this recorded webinar hosted by Dr. Jim Wollack, Director of the UW Center for Placement Testing at the University of Wisconsin-Madison; and Dr. Sonya Sedivy, Assistant Scientist for Testing and Evaluation Services at the University of Wisconsin-Madison.
+Check out this recorded webinar hosted by Eric Ermie, Executive Director of Sales for ExamSoft.